t4web/zf2-skeleton/docs/domain.md

 # ZF2 Skeleton.
 Domain

-In this tutorial we describe entity `Show` - for managing TV Shows catalog. `Show` caontain name, description and picture.
+In this tutorial we describe entity `Show` - for managing TV Shows catalog. `Show` contain name, description and picture.

 #### Describe entity